mymonero/mymonero-app-js/README.md

 ## Contributing

-Contributions by way of [pull request](https://help.github.com/articles/about-pull-requests/) are very welcome, and you will be credited in the release notes if your PR is merged.
+### Testing

+Please submit any bugs as Issues unless they have already been reported.

+Suggestions and feedback are very welcome!

+### Developing

+If you have an improvement to the MyMonero downloadable JS app and would like to have your code considered for usage in the production MyMonero app, we'll be happy to review [pull requests](https://help.github.com/articles/about-pull-requests/).
+Contributors of merged PRs will be credited in the app's release notes.

-If you would like to contribute, please scan the [technology notes](./docs/TECHNOLOGY.md) in order to find information on libraries used, the reasons behind various architectural choices, and how to write tests.
+Before contributing, please spend a few moments scanning the [technology notes](./docs/TECHNOLOGY.md) to learn about libraries used, reasons behind some architectural choices, and more.

+* Merging PRs which involve integrating with any third-party services will require discussion and agreement.

+* We reserve the right to refuse to merge any PRs, such as those which introduce breaking changes.

+The maintainer enjoys collaborating with volunteer contributors to the MyMonero apps over IRC private message and the #mymonero room on freenode.net (Come say hello!), so PR'd submissions do not have to be at all complete or perfect on their first submission.
+(To submit a draft PR for review, simply mark it as '[DO NOT MERGE]')

 For background on this project, see [Why We Built the Native Apps](./docs/WHY_NATIVE.md).